 Artists are nominated for the program by a panel of international nominators.
 Cleveland cultural organizations are able to select an artist from this pool of vetted nominees to serve as the artist’s host and creative home.
 The host organization is fully responsible for the artist, providing housing, transportation, orientation to Cleveland and other supports.
 The host also provides the conditions to support new creative work, creative exchange with local artists and for engagement with the Cleveland community – in particular with young people.
 Host organizations receive a grant from the foundation that covers all major costs of the residency.
 Learn more about the program.

 Engaging the Future

-The Cleveland Foundation has partnered with EmcArts to work with 11 Cleveland cultural institutions as they create innovative approaches for engaging younger and more diverse audiences.
+The Foundation partnered with EmcArts to work with 11 Cleveland cultural institutions, helping them plan and try risky, innovative, but thoughtfully prototyped new approaches for attracting younger and more diverse audiences.

 - Read this Plain Dealer story about Engaging the Future.

 - Watch this video from the first daylong seminar for the initiative.

 - Check out audio postcards from the participating organizations as they explain their starting conditions and current priorities.

 Finally, the Cleveland Foundation has partnered with the Paul Hamlyn Foundation of Great Britain, to commission a book of 14 case studies of innovative audience development approaches.
 Paul Hamlyn is another leader in supporting audience development work in the arts.

 This book, titled Imagining Arts Organizations for New Audiences, was written by respected evaluation consultant Annabel Jackson.
 In it you will learn how the Cleveland Orchestra changed its view of itself in order to become relevant to its home community, how Cleveland Public Theater adapted its traditional way of developing new work in order to create a Latino acting company to engage the population in its neighborhood.
 There are examples from the Royal Shakespeare Company,the Tate Gallery in London and many others.